fadedimon/forma/packages/forma-react/README.md

 ## Basic concepts

 Main idea is simpler the better, and rest comes from it.
-Forma is looking for basic form elements like inputs and selects and builds form data based on their `name` attributes and their nesting inside parent form.
+No complex components, no complex concepts.
-So no dictating over what components to use or how to use them.
+Forma looks for basic form elements like inputs, selects and textareas, collects their values and builds form data based on their `name` attributes and nesting based on their parent `<fieldset>` elements.

 For example: